ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 Pro Plus is an optional configuration which installed Office 365 locally on a client machine.

 Microsoft Project and Visio (365 and 2019) are available as click-to-run editions that can be either licensed through Microsoft 365 or through hybrid licensing.
 Regardless of the license type, they can be installed through Intune or MECM (for hybrid deployments).
-The installation media is configured using the [Office Deployment Tool (ODT)](https://www.microsoft.com/download/details.aspx?id=49117) which generated the installer and configuration options for the deployment.
+The installation media is configured using the [Office Deployment Tool (ODT)](https://www.microsoft.com/download/details.aspx?id=49117) which generates the installer and configuration options for the deployment.
 Microsoft Office 365 E3/E5 licensing does not include the rights to use these applications.
 There are some caveats to what combination of Office versions are supported alongside Project and Visio, please see the [supported scenarios](https://docs.microsoft.com/en-us/deployoffice/install-different-office-visio-and-project-versions-on-the-same-computer).

 Microsoft Office Edition Design Decisions for all agencies and implementation types.